rule0x00/Shorty/README.md

-# Shorty
-A URL shortener built in Nodejs
+Nothing original.
+Just a lightweight and fun URL shortener built with Node.js, TypeScript, and EJS.